The-Kubernetes-Show/kubernetes/CKA/Services_and_Networking/Services_and_Networking.md

 ## 2. Defining and Enforcing Network Policies

 Network policy resources let you **control traffic** at the IP address or port level (think: firewalls for Pods!).
-Start with allowing all-to-all traffic by default.
+Starts with allowing all-to-all traffic by default.
 Then, lock it down.

 ### Example: Deny all except from a certain app